reginaofori/adversarial_noise_generator/README.md

 - **Attack Techniques:** The library includes implementations for popular adversarial attack techniques like FGSM and PGD.

-- **Target class:** The target class in teh form of json file used consist of only the first 500 target classes in IMAGENET.
+- **Target class:** The target class in the form of json file used consist of only the first 500 target classes in IMAGENET.

 ### Tests